viitasusi/mansikka/README.md

-This app is
-created using create-react-app and may contain unnecessary code.
+This app is created using [Create React App](https://github.com/facebookincubator/create-react-app) and may contain unnecessary code.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with .